-7 Little Known Ways To Increase Fuel Efficiency Around Prattville and Montgomery, AL
+7 Little Known Ways to Increase Fuel Efficiency

 We’ve all heard the common fuel efficiency suggestions: “Drive less, plan trips, don’t speed, don’t throttle…”

 With our busy, unpredictable lives, it can be difficult to always adhere to these practices.
-The good news is that there are some little known ways to increase fuel efficiency when driving from Montgomery to Tuskegee, or from Selma to Union Springs.
+The good news is that there are some little known ways to increase fuel efficiency.
 Many of them are actually quite obvious and easy to implement without drastically changing your driving practices.

 1. Maintain good tire practices.

-Tires are more than just inflated pieces of rubber that roll your car down the streets of Prattville, Selma, and Union Springs.
+Tires are more than just inflated pieces of rubber that roll your car down the street.
 They are scientifically designed to reduce wear and increase vehicle performance.
 In order to do this, they must be properly inflated.
 Improper inflation will reduce fuel efficiency by up to 3%.

 3% may not seem like much, but this number can compound quickly when combined with additional inefficiencies within the vehicle.

 In addition to proper inflation, you might consider narrower tires, which are more aerodynamic and therefore provide better fuel economy.
-Always consult an expert at Reinhardt Toyota before making the switch to ensure new tires will provide enough traction and fit wheels properly in your Toyota, Scion, or any vehicle.
+Always consult an expert before making the switch to ensure new tires will provide enough traction and fit wheels properly.

 2. Keep your windows up on the highway.

-It can be fun to turn up the music, roll your windows down, and feel the wind in your hair on the highway driving from Prattville towards Tuskegee.
+It can be fun to turn up the music, roll your windows down, and feel the wind in your hair on the highway.
 However, this practice can cost you big at the pump.
 Highway driving with your windows down can reduce fuel efficiency by 10%.

 There is good news, though.
-The aerodynamic effect of open windows is negligible with city driving, so feel free to enjoy the breeze when you’re driving up to 40 MPH around Montgomery, AL!
+The aerodynamic effect of open windows is negligible with city driving, so feel free to enjoy the breeze when you’re driving up to 40 MPH!

 3. Use air conditioning sparingly.